UniqueNetwork/unique-marketplace-frontend/README.md

 # About
-Unique marketplace + action layour.
+Unique marketplace layout with auction.
 Easy and reliable entry point to create your own marketplace in Unique ecosystem.
 # Development
 ```
 npm install